bayasdev/envycontrol/README.md

 Feel free to open an issue, don't forget to provide some basic info such as:

 - Linux distribution
-- Linux kernel version and type
+- Linux kernel version
 - Desktop Environment or Window Manager as well as your Display Manager
 - Nvidia driver version
 - EnvyControl version
+- EnvyControl output with the `--verbose` flag